lagemeet/lvivbus/README.md

 Pebble watchapp to show info about public transport waiting time on different bus stops in Lviv, Ukraine.
 Uses API of [lad.lviv.ua](https://lad.lviv.ua).
+Geolocation option (last item in menu) allows to get info about nearby bus stops.
 Because of API responses in Ukrainian language all the titles and texts on watch are also in Ukrainian.

 ## Screenshots: